Rhodonite, silver, enamel, emeralds, sapphires

-This vibrantly decorated clock likely resembles the Taynitskaya Tower, the middle tower on the south side of the Kremlin.
-The House of Fabergé specifically created this work to commemorate the 300th anniversary of the Romanov Dynasty.
-Additionally, this clock represents the ways in which Fabergé balanced the functionality of objects with intricate decorative design.
+This clock resembles the Taynitskaya Tower, the middle tower on the south side of the Kremlin.
+The House of Fabergé created this work to commemorate the 300th anniversary of the Romanov dynasty, representing Fabergé's ability to balance the functionality of objects with intricate decorative design.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.